Chapter 2:

 Too exhausted to acknowledge Yashiro’s existence, my gaze drifted to the front of the classroom.

-At the very front, a girl with silky jet-black hair was giggling with her friends at their desks: Minase-san, the Student Council President and resident popular girl.
-She was perfect... well, in the way that the universe sort of bent itself around her without her even trying.
+At the very front, a girl with silky jet-black hair was giggling with her friends at their desks: Minase-san, the student council president and resident popular girl.
+She was perfect... well, in the sort of way that the world bent itself to accommodate her existence without her doing anything at all.

 “What look?”

 “That one!
 Anyway, quit ogling her.
-You got no chance, buddy.”
+No chance, buddy.”

-“Are you some kind of woman expert now?
-I’m not into her.”
+“Are you some kinda woman expert now?
+And I’m not into her.”

 “Riiight… you know what happened to the last poor soul who tried asking her out—?”